jbossdemocentral/cartridge-bpmPaaS-coolstore-demo/README.md

 Released versions
 -----------------

+- v1.3 - based on brmsPaas from JBoss BRMS 6.0.2 with custom maven configuration for scanning dynamic rule updates.

 - v1.2 - based on brmsPaas from JBoss BRMS 6.0.2 with updated web app with dep fixes.

 - v1.1 - moved to JBoss Demo Central, added one click install button.